vcezar47/Siemens-DejaSolve/README.md

 A stage that warns is amber and a stage that blocks is red, because those are different statements.
-The header badge reads **395 solved · 5 failed**, because the archive is two things now, and Retrieve names the nearest *failed* run alongside the nearest solved one — as two distances, never as a verdict.
+The header badge reads **395 solved · 5 failed**, because the archive is two things now, and Retrieve names the nearest *failed* run alongside the chosen solved one — as two distances, never as a verdict.
+Retrieve also says how the pick was made: the best of the 5 nearest that passed the gate, and which case it beat if that was not the nearest.
 Under the headline sits the **report**: what happened, what it means, and — when the verdict is a warning — a name field, a reason field and **Warm-start anyway**.
 Accepting a warning appends to the audit trail shown at the bottom of the page.
-The headline is the number, against both baselines: **8 cold / 7 nominal → 3 warm Newton iterations, same answer to 2.3e-13** — the warm start now transfers first-order (§ Result), not verbatim.
+The headline is the number, against both baselines: **8 cold / 7 nominal → 3 warm Newton iterations, same answer to 2.3e-13** — the warm start is transferred second-order (§ Result), not verbatim, and the report names which transfer order it used.

+Alongside the pipeline there is a **3D view**, three.js and vendored: the archive's solved states projected to three dimensions, the query beside the case retrieval chose, and a race between the three starts — plus a **Newton convergence studio** that steps the real solver iterates across the 3D machine model.
+Every iterate it draws is the solver's own (an earlier version interpolated the path; that was bug C1 in [docs/known-bugs.md](docs/known-bugs.md) and is fixed).

 An **Evidence** panel used to sit below the pipeline — the measured results, the three arms, the surrogate arms, the fold circuit's 4-vs-40, the